Prefers-Color-Scheme Integration: Architecture, State Sync, and Validation

 Server-Side Rendering & Hydration Alignment

 In SSR environments, the absence of client-side media query evaluation during the initial render introduces a critical hydration risk.
 To mitigate theme mismatch, the server must inject a minimal critical CSS block that mirrors the expected client state.
-This strategy directly interfaces with SSR Hydration & Fallback Chains, ensuring that the initial HTML payload contains a statically resolved theme that matches the client’s eventual evaluation.
-Validation requires verifying that hydration does not trigger layout shifts or style recalculations when the client-side media query resolves.
+This strategy directly interfaces with SSR hydration fallback chains, ensuring that the initial HTML payload contains a statically resolved theme that matches the client’s eventual evaluation.

 SSR Theme Injection Strategy

-The server should parse the Sec-CH-Prefers-Color-Scheme client hint header or fallback to a cookie.
-The resolved theme is injected as an inline <style> block in the <head> to guarantee synchronous application before paint.
+The server should parse the Sec-CH-Prefers-Color-Scheme client hint header or fall back to a cookie.
+The resolved theme is applied via an inline <script> in the <head> to guarantee synchronous application before paint.

 <head>